-The jury for the John Moores Painting Prize 2020 has been announced, ahead of the call for entries which is open from 17 February until 24 March 2020.
+The jury for the John Moores Painting Prize 2020 has been announced, ahead of the call for entries which is open until 5 April 2020.

 The competition, which is held at Walker Art Gallery, Liverpool, offers a combined total of almost £40,000 across seven prizes.
 The first prize winner will receive £25,000 and a solo display at the Walker Art Gallery, with four additional prizes of £2,500 being awarded.